KDE/digikam-doc/left_sidebar/people_view.rst

 Face Detection
 --------------

 The first step is to let digiKam locate all the photos containing faces, without yet identifying who they belong to.
 To begin, click on the **People** tab in the left sidebar.
-At the bottom, you’ll find a settings view with a drop-down menu where you can select from various options:
+At the bottom, you’ll find a settings view.
+The settings view is divided into two tabs: **Search-in** and **Settings**.
+In the settings view, select the Settings tab to adjust the face detection and recognition settings.

-    - **Skip Images Already Scanned**: Select this option for your first scan, or if you want to scan new images.
+    - **Scan new images**: Select this option for your first scan, or if you want to scan recently added images that have not been scanned before.

-    - **Scan Again And Merge Results**: Select this option when you have changed settings.
+    - **Scan all images**: Select this option when you have changed settings.
 This will re-scan all images selected in the **Search in** tab, which can be time-consuming.

-    - **Clear Unconfirmed Results And Rescan**: Select this option when you have changed settings and want to delete all unnamed faces from the database.
-This will re-scan all images selected in the **Search in** tab, which can be time-consuming.
+    - **Recognize faces only**: Select this option if you have already scanned your images and want to recognize faces in the images that have already been detected.

 .. figure:: images/left_sidebar_faces_settings1.webp
     :alt:
     :align: center
+    :width: 300px

     The digiKam Face Management Workflow View

-The first option is the default for normal operation.
-Use it for your initial face detection scan or when you add new images to your library.
-The second and third options should be used when you change settings that affect the face detection results.
-These options do not affect the process of **recognizing** faces.
+For normal operation, use the first option, which is set as the default.
+This is ideal for your initial face scan or when adding new images to your library.
+The second and third options should be utilized when you modify settings that impact face results.
+Regardless of the chosen option, the system will attempt to recognize faces.
+The **Search-in** tab allows you to limit the scan to specific albums or tags.

-For this task, make sure to select **Detect faces**.
-Since face detection is time-consuming, it’s better to limit the scan instead of scanning right away.
-In **Search-in**, you can limit the scan to specific albums or tags.
 See the :ref:`Search-in <search_in_tab>` section for more information.

-After carefully selecting your options, click **Scan collection for faces**.
+After selecting your options, click **Scan collection for faces**.

 Depending on the scope of your selection, it may take a little while for the results to appear in the Image Area.
 In the Tags list on the Left Sidebar, you’ll see the **People** branch of your tag tree.
 To view the entire set of identified faces, ensure the topmost tag **People** is selected.
 You’ll also notice a new virtual tag called **Unknown**, which includes all images where faces have been detected but not yet assigned to a person.
 If this is your first scan, you’ll find the entire set of identified faces here as well.

 .. figure:: videos/left_sidebar_faces_detection.webp
     :width: 600px